tomcamp0228/ibeo_ros2/README.md

   4. `source install/setup.bash`
   5. `ros2 launch ibeo_8l_client live.launch.py` (for live) **OR** `ros2 launch ibeo_8l_client file_sim.launch.py` (for .idc file)

+**To build Velodyne project, you are supposed to install following packages:**
+`sudo apt-get install libpcap-dev`
+`sudo apt-get install ros-eloquent-diagnostic-updater`

 Thanks to my teammates in graduation project and teammates in our group.